 When the ordinary Black Bay Bronze was introduced last year, I found it an appealing proposition at just the right price.
 Higher-end bronze watches were mostly overpriced for what they were, while more basic offerings were, well, basic, mainly ETA movements inside inexpensively made cases.

-But I didn’t cross the Rubicon for the Black Bay Bronze for two reasons.
-One was the brown dial and chestnut bezel, both of which are too similar to the colour of the case, especially after the bronze darkens over time.
-And the second factor was the colour combination lacked of contrast against East Asian skin (I am of Chinese descent).
+But I didn’t cross the Rubicon for the Black Bay Bronze for a few reasons, amongst them the brown dial and chestnut bezel, both of which are too similar to the colour of the case, especially after the bronze darkens over time.

 So the Black Bay Bronze Blue hit the mark.
 It’s a handsome combination.
 The “Bucherer Blue” on the Tudor (it is not the same across all the Bucherer editions) is a dark shade of the colour, which works well with the granular “gilt” print on the dial.

 If there is one nit to pick with the dial, it is the plain, sans serif font used for the lettering.
 Given the vintage inspiration behind this watch, and the entire Heritage line in fact, a serif font would have been more fitting.

 On the subject of colours, the fabric NATO-style strap created for the Bucherer edition is an absolutely perfect fit.
 A slightly dirty blue with a dark yellow stripe running down its centre, the fabric strap echoing the colours of the case and dial just right.
 The package also includes a brown leather strap that’s identical to that found on the regular Bronze model, but not quite a good fit for the blue version.

 The only downside of the strap is that it tends to stretch over time, becoming longer and narrower, which creates tiny gaps between the strap and the lugs.